rytswd/get-istio-multicluster/docs/2-local-clusters/simple-with-istio-operator.md

 configmap/coredns configured
 ```

-The above example is only to update CoreDNS for Armadillo cluster.
-If you want to have Bison to Armadillo traffic the same way, you'd need to run the same command for Bison cluster as well (with `--context kind-bison`).
+The above example is only to update CoreDNS for Armadillo cluster, meaning traffic initiated from Armadillo cluster.

 <details>
 <summary>ℹ️ Details</summary>